theochem/horton/doc/user_hamiltonian_io.rst

 Dumping/Loading a Hamiltonian to/from a file
 ############################################

-Horton supports two formats for Hamiltonians: (i) an internal binary format based on HDF5 (extension ``.h5``) and (ii) Molpro's FCIDUMP text format (containing ``FCIDUMP`` somewhere in the file name).
+HORTON supports two formats for Hamiltonians: (i) an internal binary format based on HDF5 (extension ``.h5``) and (ii) Molpro's FCIDUMP text format (containing ``FCIDUMP`` somewhere in the file name).
 The internal format is more flexible and can store Hamiltonians in various ways.
-The FCIDUMP format is more restricted but can be used to interface Horton with different codes, e.g. Molpro.
+The FCIDUMP format is more restricted but can be used to interface HORTON with different codes, e.g. Molpro.
 Horton can also load integrals from a Gaussian log file but this is **absolutely not** recommended for any serious calculation.

-For general information on how to load and dump data with Horton in different data file formats, refer to :ref:`ref_file_formats`.
+For general information on how to load and dump data with HORTON in different data file formats, refer to :ref:`ref_file_formats`.

 .. _hamiltonian_io_internal:

-Horton's Internal format
+HORTON's Internal format
 ========================

 Dumping